lumapps/lumapps-sdk/documentation/source/group_use.rst

 Groups in LumApps are named ``Feeds`` in the api and object definition.
 The SDK includes a helper to easily manipulate the groups.

-To list all the feeds of your Lumapps plateform
+To list all the feeds of your LumApps platform
 -----------------------------------------------

 .. code-block:: python